Egészség19 június, 2025

 • Leadership (LD)

-• Medical Staff (MS
+• Medical Staff (MS)

-• Provisions of Care, Treatment and Services (PC)
+• Provisions of Care, Treatment, and Services (PC)

 • Performance Improvement (PI)

-Goals of opioid stewardship programs
+Goals of OSPs

-Best practices surrounding Opioid Stewardship vary and depend on many factors in a hospital, such as size, acuity level, specialties, geographic location, etc. However, the most common shared goals include:
+Best practices surrounding opioid stewardship vary and depend on many factors in a hospital, such as size, acuity level, specialties, geographic location, etc. However, the most common shared goals include:

 • Reduce opioid overuse, misuse, and abuse

-• Prevent addiction and sequalae (overdose)
+• Prevent addiction and sequelae (overdose)

 • Increase awareness and treatment of OUD